eReefs/netcdf-base/README.md

 The build may take quite a while, as installing all these packages from source is not a speedy operation!

 &nbsp;

+## Pre-built docker images

+The [CSIRO Coastal Informatics Team](https://research.csiro.au/coastal-informatics/) have an automated docker build that publishes images derived from this repository to DockerHub at [onaci/ereefs-netcdf-base](https://hub.docker.com/r/onaci/ereefs-netcdf-base).

+The variants that are built each time a commit is pushed to the `main` branch of this repository are:

+- `onaci/ereefs-netcdf-base:latest`  uses all default build arguments, so is based on `debian:11-slim`
+- `onaci/ereefs-netcdf-base:python-3.11-slim-bullseye`  is built with `--build-arg BASE_IMAGE=python:3.11-slim-bullseye`
+- `onaci/ereefs-netcdf-base:r-base-4.3.1` is built with `--build-arg BASE_IMAGE=r-base:4.3.1`

+If you have need for a pre-built image that uses a different base image, please [raise a ticket](https://github.com/eReefs/netcdf-base/issues), and we will see what we can do.